risk-first/website/menagerie/Feature-Risk.md

 In a way, [Feature Risk](Feature-Risk) is very fundamental:  if there were _no_ feature risk, the job would be done already, either by you, or by another product.

-As a simple example, if your needs are served perfectly by Microsoft Excel, then you don't have any [Feature Risk](Feature-Risk).
-However, the day you find Microsoft Excel wanting, and decide to build an Add-On is the day when you first appreciate some [Feature Risk](Feature-Risk).
+As a simple example, <!-- tweet-start -->if your needs are served perfectly by Microsoft Excel, then you don't have any [Feature Risk](Feature-Risk).<!-- tweet-end -->  However,  <!-- tweet-start -->the day you find Microsoft Excel wanting, and decide to build an Add-On is the day when you first appreciate some [Feature Risk](Feature-Risk).<!-- tweet-end -->

 ## Variations